-Breast milk is dynamic and always changing.
-It offers complete nutrition to your baby, and hydration and lays the foundation for their immune system.
-Packed with vitamins, minerals, hormones, live cells, healthy bacteria (probiotics), and food for our good gut bacteria(prebiotics), it gives the baby everything they need for the first 6 months of their life to grow their brain and body.
+Breast milk is dynamic and constantly changing.
+It offers complete nutrition to your baby, hydration and lays the foundation for their immune system.
+Packed with vitamins, minerals, hormones, live cells, healthy bacteria (probiotics) and food for our good gut bacteria(prebiotics), it gives the baby everything they need for the first six months of life to grow their brain and body.

 Baby’s biological clock

 Babies are not born with a circadian rhythm of day and night.
-They get lots of information from their environment as well as the mother’s milk over time to develop their internal clock.
-Babies' sleep cycle matures and is a developmental milestone, not something we need to teach, nor can teach.
+They get lots of information from their environment and the mother’s milk to develop their internal clock over time.
+Babies' sleep cycle matures and is a developmental milestone, not something we need to teach, nor can we teach.
 It will happen when they are ready and over time.

 Exposure to light and dark help inform you and your baby’s internal clock.
 We are hardwired to get sleepy when the sun goes down and more alert when the sun is up.
 Artificial light can interfere with our natural rhythms.
-Try keeping light low and limiting light exposure during the night and get plenty of sunlight with your baby during the day.
+Try keeping light low and limiting light exposure at night, and get plenty of sunlight with your baby during the day.

 Prolactin is the hormone that signals more milk to be made.
-It begins to rise after the baby begins to suck.
-As milk is emptied from the breast, the pituitary gland releases prolactin which tells the cells in the mammary gland to begin to draw nutrients from the blood to synthesize milk and store it for when the baby feeds again.
-The more often the baby nurses, the more often this signaling takes place and the more often milk is made.
+It begins to rise after the baby starts to suck.
+As milk is emptied from the breast, the pituitary gland releases prolactin which tells the cells in the mammary gland to draw nutrients from the blood to synthesize milk and store it for when the baby feeds again.
+The more often the baby nurses, the more often this signaling occurs, and the more often milk is made.

-In the late afternoon and early evening hours when the baby cluster feeds, the milk-making hormone, prolactin, is at its lowest.
-Your breasts are naturally less full and the baby will ask to feed more frequently.
-Older babies are busy discovering their world and likely distracted when they nurse so only nurse for shorter periods, will make up for the time missed nursing during the nighttime further protecting mom’s milk supply.
-In fact, babies get about 20% of their calories from milk they drink during the night.
+During the late afternoon and early evening hours, when the baby cluster feeds, the milk-making hormone prolactin is at its lowest.
+Your breasts are naturally less full, and the baby will ask to feed more frequently.
+Older babies who are busy discovering their world and likely more distracted nurse for shorter periods of time and will make up for it by nursing more during the nighttime, further protecting mom’s milk supply.
+In fact, babies get about 20% of their calories from the milk they drink during the night.

-Get to know the cues of when your baby is ready to eat and offer before they show late feeding cues, especially crying.
-A baby crying when they are hungry is equivalent to when you wait too long to eat and become “hangry”.
-You know that more frantic, kind of annoyed angry feeling you get and you just start grabbing whatever is in sight to eat rather than choosing your meal wisely, sitting down and eating it while relaxed, taking time to chew your food and eat more slowly.
-When your baby is crying because they are hungry, they have a harder time coordinating their feeding, taking in more air, or have less comfortable digestion.
+Get to know the early cues of when your baby is ready to eat and offer before they show late feeding cues, especially crying.
+A baby crying when they are hungry is equivalent to when you wait too long to eat and become “hangry.”
+You know that more frantic, annoyed, angry feeling you get, and you just start grabbing whatever is in sight to eat rather than choosing your meal wisely, sitting down and eating it while relaxed, taking time to chew your food and eating more slowly.
+When your baby cries because they are hungry, they have a more challenging time coordinating their feeding, may take in more air or have less comfortable digestion.

-When you follow your baby’s cues and practice side-lying bottle feeding which is a style of bottle feeding more baby controlled than parent-led and a slower way to feed, they have the opportunity to pay attention to their satiety.
-Some feeds may be smaller like 1.5-2 oz while other feeds will be 3-4 oz.
-They will not be on a set schedule, but able to follow their natural hunger so times between feedings will vary as well.
+When you follow your baby’s cues and practice side-lying bottle feeding, a style of bottle feeding more baby controlled than parent-led and a slower way to feed, they can pay attention to their satiety.
+Some feeds may be smaller, like 1.5-2 oz, while other feeds will be 3-4 oz.
+They will not be on a set schedule but able to follow their natural hunger, so times between feedings will also vary.

-By following their cues, you allow them to follow their natural biological rhythm and know that they are getting just what they need when they need it from your milk.
+By following their cues, you allow them to follow their natural biological rhythm and know they are getting what they need when they need it from your milk.

 Feeding pumped breastmilk